robbiehammond/Image-Fractalizer/README.md

 #### Division Size Explanation
 The best way to show exactly how the division size works is simply by showing examples.

-- Here is a standard image of a dog:
+- Here is a normal image of a dog (my dog named Button):
 ![Original Dog](https://github.com/robbiehammond/Image-Fractalizer/blob/master/TestImages/Dog.jpeg)

 - Here's the image put through the fractalizer with a division size of 150: